 Fr Scot Armstrong

-Fr Scot Armstrong is the fourth priest who comprises the foundation community of the Brisbane Oratory in Formation.
+Fr Scot Armstrong is the third priest who comprises the foundation community of the Brisbane Oratory in Formation.
 Fr Armstrong comes to Brisbane from the Wagga Wagga Diocese, having been Parish Priest of Ganmain and seminary professor and Vice-Rector at Vianney College.
 He has been involved in the Oratory project from the beginning.
 Fr Armstrong brings a wealth of experience in academic circles as well as extensive pastoral work and a love of sacred music.

 Br Tyson King

 Fr Conor Power

 A Brisbane native, Br Conor was born in 1983.
 He grew up in Spring Hill having Villa Maria as his local parish and attended St. Joseph’s College, Gregory Terrace.
 After graduating from Secondary School Br Conor travelled extensively throughout the USA and Europe.
 He was in the inaugural graduating class of Campion College Australia, with the Bachelor of Arts in the Liberal Arts.
 He later worked with the University of Notre Dame in the School of Philosophy & Theology and then with an industry association.
 Throughout 2013 he discerned a possible vocation and in 2014 entered as a novice with the Order of Friars Preachers (Dominicans).
 Towards the end of that year he concluded he was not called to the Dominican way of life.
 After much time in prayer, he learnt of the Brisbane Oratory in Formation as was immediately attracted to their charism and way of life.
 Br Conor is most appreciative for all the prayers and generous financial support which will allow him to travel to Toronto to begin his formation and studies.
 He was clothed in the Oratorian habit on September 6th 2015 and began his first probation or novitiate year on that day.